Zelda Rubinstein: Human rights and activism

-Death
+Personal life and death

+Rubinstein lived in London for several years when she worked as a laboratory technician.
+After returning to the US, she lived in the Greater Los Angeles, California, area for many years.

-Rubinstein died in Los Angeles, California, on January 27, 2010.
-She was 76.
-Eric Stevens, Rubinstein's agent for four years, said the actress had never recovered from a mild heart attack that she had had several months earlier, which he said had left her a patient at Barlow Respiratory Hospital in Los Angeles.
+Rubinstein died in Los Angeles on January 27, 2010.
+She was 76 years old.
+Eric Stevens, Rubinstein's agent for four years, said the actress never recovered from a mild heart attack several months earlier, which he said had left her a patient at Barlow Respiratory Hospital in Los Angeles.
 "She had several pre-existing conditions that she had been dealing with for years, and unfortunately they began to overtake her," Stevens said.
-Stevens also said that per Rubinstein's request, no funeral would be held.
+Stevens also said that at Rubinstein's request, no funeral would be held.